 Shade is very limited in the desert.
 It’s not enough to just put sunscreen on before your hike.

 You also need to pack sunscreen and SPF chapstick to continue protecting yourself throughout the day.

-6. Check the weather and take the forecast seriously.
+6. Check the weather and flash flood warnings

-Thunderstorms can cause flash floods and lighting strikes.
+Thunderstorms can cause flash floods and lightning strikes.
 Remember, desert hiking is often very exposed hiking.

 Flash flood potential is high in the desert and you need to be prepared to cancel or change your trip if there’s any flash flood warning.